KozGrachev/Viral/notes/dictionary.md

 **NAMING CONVENTIONS**

-*Names we have chnaged from original game*
+*Names we have changed from original game*

 (original -> new name)